daniel-munro/ratgtex-pipeline/README.md

 ## Running

 Create or edit config.yaml in this directory.
 Unlike the Snakemake config file, which specifies how jobs are run, this one contains parameters for the tissue/dataset such as read length and directory where FASTQ files can be found.

-You may want to run a subset of the heavy raw data processing steps first, then move on once those are done.
-E.g. add the first 10 BAM files to the first rule (called 'all') in `Snakefile` and generate them:

-`snakemake --profile slurm -j10`

-Use the `-n` dry run tag to make sure things seem to be set up correctly before running.
+I recommend having a config file for each tissue, e.g. `Eye.yaml`, and copy the one you want to use to `config.yaml`.

 ### QC

+Before running Snakemake, run `python3 src/qc_init_check.py {tissuename}`, which checks the input data and config for issues.

-The way to use the QC steps such as sample mixup testing is to generate the QC outputs, which will generate the BAM files as dependencies.
+The way to do sample mixup testing is to generate the mixup checking outputs using Snakemake, which will generate the BAM files as dependencies.
 Examine the outputs to identify samples that need to be relabeled (e.g. if two labels get swapped) or removed.

 - To relabel a sample, edit the ID in the 2nd column of `fastq_map.txt` for all of its FASTQ files so that its BAM file gets labeled correctly.
 You'll then need to regenerate the BAM file since it will now use the correct VCF individual as input to STAR.
 - To remove a sample, remove its ID from `rat_ids.txt` and delete its BAM and any other generated files.

+### Continue

 After these corrections, continue with the pipeline.

+You may want to run a subset of the heavy raw data processing steps first, then move on once those are done.
+E.g. add the first 10 BAM files to the first rule (called 'all') in `Snakefile` and generate them:

+`snakemake --profile slurm -j10`

+Use the `-n` dry run tag to make sure things seem to be set up correctly before running.

 ## Help